dvdmtw98/notes/My Vault/cyber-security/cyber-attacks/social-engineering/phishing-attacks.md

 title: Phishing Attacks
 ---

-Fraudulent attacks using deceptive emails from trusted sources to trick individuals into disclosing personal information
+Attacks using deceptive emails that appear to be from trusted sources
+Used to trick individuals into disclosing personal information

 ##### Spear Phishing
 A targeted form of phishing used to target specific groups or individuals
 Has a higher success rate that normal phishing attacks

 ##### Whaling
-Form of spear phishing which targets high-profile individuals like CEOs and CFOs Often used as an initial step to gain a foothold to attack an organization
+Form of spear phishing which targets high-profile individuals like CEOs and CFOs
+Often used as an initial step to gain a foothold to attack an organization

 ##### Business Email Compromise (BEC)